Kim Crewe | Brighton & Horsham

 Lorraine Gillingham | Brighton & Horsham

-Lorraine is an experienced counsellor with expertise in working with both individuals and couples.
-She originally trained as a Psychodynamic Counsellor in 1997, since that time she has developed her counselling work to include other counselling models.
-This is often referred to as an Integrative Counselling approach: Lorraine offers a range of approaches to best suit each individual client.
+Having originally trained as a Psychodynamic counsellor, since that time Lorraine has developed her counselling work to include other models, including Humanistic and Relational therapy.
+This is often referred to as an Integrative counselling approach, which enables her to offer a range of different therapeutic approaches to best suit each individual client.

-In her 14 years of counselling experience, both in private practice and within organisations in which she has offered specialist services, Lorraine has worked with a wide range of issues, including bereavement, anxiety, physical and sexual abuse, disability, depression, phobias and relationship breakdown.
-She is accredited by the British Association of Counsellors and Psychotherapists and is a UKRCP counsellor.
+In 25 years of counselling experience, she has specialised in supporting clients with a wide range of issues, including bereavement, anxiety, physical and sexual abuse, disability, depression, phobias, cyclical thinking, past trauma and relationship breakdown.

-Lorraine also offers clinical supervision to trainee and experienced counsellors in her private practice and for a number of counselling organisations.
-She also provides regular consultancy for senior staff within educational settings.
+Lorraine also offers clinical supervision to trainee and experienced counsellors.
+She provides regular consultancy for senior staff within commercial organisations and educational settings.

 Paul Byford | Horsham

 These include NHS IAPT services (Improving Access to Psychological Therapies), Alcohol and Drug misuse services, renowned private residential rehabs and prison.
 He has also had a successful private practice in Harley Street and in the Home Counties and now works from Guildford and Godalming in Surrey and Horsham in West Sussex.
 Paul can also offer remote therapy by phone, Skype, Zoom and other Video conference apps.

 His experience has covered various issues including but not exhaustive of anxiety, depression, stress, abuse, relationships, work, self-harm, OCD, and alcohol and drug problems.
 Addiction, gambling, sex, eating disorders, porn and the internet.